MarkBind/markbind/docs/devGuide/design/projectStructure.md

 * Functions and libraries used to parse and process MarkBind into usable output are stored in `src`.
 The architecture described in [Architecture](architecture.md) is contained here.
 A brief rundown of what it includes:

-  * Various key functionalities in processing MarkBind syntax into valid html output, stored in `html`.
+  * Various key functionalities in processing MarkBind syntax into valid HTML output, stored in `html`.
 The other part of the content processing flow is found in `variables`, which manages site variables and facilitates the Nunjucks calls.

   * `Page` files generate a single page of the site, and are managed by the `Site` instance. `Site` uses the Page model's interface to generate pages, and performs various other utility-like functions related to site generation such as copying of external assets into the output folder.